 - Collective identities and transnational networks in medieval and early modern Europe, 1000-1800

 - Political Culture and National Identities

-The academic leaders connected to the specialisations are internationally renowned scholars, who engage in numerous networks, contribute to important conferences and publish with outstanding academic presses.
+The academic leaders connected to the Leiden University Institute for History research programmes are internationally renowned scholars, who engage in numerous networks, contribute to important conferences and publish with outstanding academic presses.

 The Leiden Institute for History has chairs in various fields, like Ancient, Medieval, Early Modern, Contemporary, Maritime, Social, Economic, Dutch, American, Latin American, Caribbean and Southeast and East Asian History.
 Besides, adjacent departments in the Faculty of Humanities have chairs in Turkish, Indian, Korean, Chinese and Japanese History.

-The vicinity of many libraries, institutes and museums in Leiden and the National Archives and the Royal Library in The Hague, at ten minutes travel distance, makes do research in Leiden all the more attractive.
+The vicinity of many libraries, institutes and museums in Leiden and the National Archives and the Royal Library in The Hague, at fifteen minutes travel distance, makes conducting research in Leiden all the more attractive.

 The two-year Research Master in History is an accurate reflection of the academic range of the Institute.
 The programme on offer allows for an in-depth knowledge of one of the five specialisations and pays specific attention to the development of theories on historical processes, historiography and methodology of historical research.
 The two-year Research Master in History is an excellent preparation for a PhD in history.
 Some of the attractions of the Institute’s PhD programme are the tailor-made supervision of the students, the participation of the students in the monthly Institute’s graduate seminar and the opportunities students have to gain experience in administration and teaching.